 The massacres took place in yards, squares and streets where people were randomly shot, or machine gunned down, burnt in their houses, with grenades and even a tank cannon.
 You can read more about the horrors in this article by the Polish Press Agency.
 (Click here).
-Little did I know on this first visit to Warszawa as a child that near my family’s flat, I was walking on the roads defended by the batalion Parasol, particularly Pałac Michlera on ul.
+On my first visit to Warszawa as a child, I had no idea that near my family’s flat, I walked on the roads defended by the batalion Parasol, particularly Pałac Michlera on ul.
 Wolska nr.40, about which I later learnt in the song “Pałacyk Michla”.

 My family’s local church on Ul. Żytnia began life as the chapel to the Siostry Miłosierdzia Bożego (Sisters of Mercy).
 Later the famous Sr. Faustyna lived there between 1925 and 1933.
 On 2 August 1944, the second day of the Powstanie, it was given over to the “Parasol” batallion after they attended mass there.
 Unfortunately the German troops recaptured it on 9 August.
 The nuns and those hiding in the church were sent to a concentration camp.
 The building along with the whole district was set fire to, as the Germans attempted to drive a wedge along the main Ulica Wolska into Śródmieście (centre) which was fiercely held by the AK for a total of 63 days.

 In October 1959 crowds of people claimed to have seen the Virgin Mary appearing on the tower of this church against its golden dome.
-The Communist Authorities insisted the dome should be painted black, a task that was subsequently accomplished, though with mysterious reported difficulties.
+The Communist Authorities insisted the dome should be painted black, a task that was subsequently accomplished, though with mysterious difficulties.
 It remained black for many years with another sighting in 1970 and the dome is now gold again.
-These weren’t the only significant churches in Wola, some were used to keep people waiting to be expelled, other church grounds for executing civilians.
+These weren’t the only significant churches in Wola used by the Germans, some were used to keep people waiting to be expelled, others for executing civilians.

 A monument for all?

-Although many tens of street memorials were erected on walls in Wola, by its new residents, Communist authorities took down any with a religious character.
-Immediately after the war, the ashes of thousands killed and burnt in Wola were taken to Powązki Cemetery and in 1973 a statue to denote the suffering was erected to mark the place.
+Although many tens of street memorials were erected on walls in Wola by its new residents after the war, Communist authorities took down any with a religious character.
+The ashes of the thousands killed and burnt in Wola were taken to Powązki Cemetery and in 1973 a statue to denote the suffering was erected over them.

-A new monument was unveiled in 2004 on the 60th anniversary, between Leszno Street and Aleja Solidarności, now a main thoroughfare through Wola.
+A new monument was unveiled in 2004 on the 60th anniversary of the Uprising , between Leszno Street and Aleja Solidarności, now a main thoroughfare through Wola.
 It lists all the places where Warszawa residents were murdered.

 Wola’s past lives on